Stefanough/SFA_BLG/source/notes/middleman.html.markdown

     * `$ middleman build`
     * Upload files from `/build` to s3 bucket and view.
 * How to integrate with GitHub?????
-* Assosciate www.stefanarmijo.com with the blog
+* Associate www.stefanarmijo.com with the blog
 * Deploy to Amazon s3
     * install awscli on cloud9
         * new virtual workspace configured for python development